Trimatix/AEPi/README.md

 <!-- USAGE EXAMPLES -->
 ### Usage

-This library does not reflect the real representation of an AEI file on disk:<br>
-An AEI file is a single image, cordoned into multiple using bounding boxes.<br>
+This library reflects the real representation of an AEI file on disk; though textures are added to and read from an AEI object as individual images, the underlying representation is a single image.
+This improves encoding/decoding performance, and enables overlapping textures.
-In contrast, AEPi represents an AEI file as a set of individual images.
-These are transparently compiled into a single image at write time.<br>
-This design decision was made to improve the developer experience.
-However, it increases memory usage and file encode speed marginally, and complicates the case where two bounding boxes overlap.
-AEPi does not disallow this, but be aware that it is possible to overwrite an image in this way.

 For maximum flexibility, AEPi returns AEIs as BytesIO objects.